Impacted Canine Treatment

-If a canine fails to erupt, surgical treatment is usually successful in freeing the impacted tooth.
+The canines usually erupt between ages 9–12.
+If detected early enough, an orthodontist can use braces to create space for these teeth without surgical intervention.
 The longer you wait for treatment, the harder it is for your canines to erupt properly.
 Eventually, your impacted teeth could fuse with your bone and make it impossible for them to grow into their proper positions.

 Expose and Bond Procedure

 When you visit us for your consultation, we will take 3D scans of your mouth to get a clear, detailed look at your teeth.
 Our surgeons offer several options for anesthesia to ensure you feel comfortable during any surgical procedure.